ZXJ-DSA/MCSPs/README.md

 ## Introduction

-This is the reference code of the TKDE paper "I/O-Efficient Multi-Criteria Shortest Paths Query Processing on Large Graphs" (submitted).
+This is the implementation code of the TKDE paper "I/O-Efficient Multi-Criteria Shortest Paths Query Processing on Large Graphs".
 Please refer to the paper for the algorithm details.

 ## Algorithms